 The Yukon Territory was born out of the Klondike gold rush of the late 19th century.
 Initially, the area which forms the Yukon had been part of Canada's Northwest Territory.
 In 1896 however, a major discovery of gold along the Klondike River brought a huge influx of people hoping to strike rich quickly.
 Over the course of less than a year, between 30,000-40,000 people arrived in the Yukon, into an area that had been sparsely populated.
 The response of the Canadian government was to create the separate territory of the Yukon, in order to manage the expanded population.

 As a territory rather than a province, the Government of the Yukon has a more limited jurisdiction than its provincial counterparts in Canadian confederation.
-The Yukon does have elected representation in both houses of Canada’s federal parliament as well as its own democratically-elected parliament.
+The Yukon does have elected representation in both houses of Canada's federal parliament as well as its own democratically-elected parliament.
 There are 18 representatives in the Yukon Legislative Assembly (located in the capital of Whitehorse).
-The territory has been led by Premier Dennis Fentie and the Yukon Party since November of 2002.
+The territory has been led by Premier Darrell Pasloski and the Yukon Party since May of 2011.

 Whitehorse acts as a major cultural centre for the region.
 The city has hosted man editions of Canada's arctic winter games, and will soon host the Canada Winter Games, a major sporting event that attracts many of the country's top athletes.
 In addition, the city has a bustling cultural community, hosting such events as the Frostbite winter festival, an event which warms the city with music in the midst of its harsh winters.